 Traditional outbound marketing tactics like radio advertisements, billboards, and direct mail haven’t kept up with the changing habits of today’s digital consumer.
 Most of these efforts are expensive, rely on a needle-in-a-haystack approach to acquire patients, and are impossibly difficult to measure.
 Plus, research shows that 84% of Millennials don’t trust traditional forms of marketing.

-Following are five outbound—and outdated—practice marketing tactics that you’d be better off dropping.
+Following are five outbound—and outdated—healthcare practice marketing tactics that you’d be better off dropping.

 Sending out printed postcards or mailers to recruit new patients might not deliver the best bang for your buck.
 Studies show that 44% of direct mail is never opened and, according to the CMO Council, the ROI for email marketing is quadruple that of direct mail (i.e. $28.50 vs. $7).

-What can you do instead?
+What marketing tactic can you use instead?
 Create an email newsletter and invite visitors to your website to subscribe.
-Building a content-rich blog with wellness content is another tactic that, over time, will encourage patients to view you and your healthcare practice as a trusted source and partner.
+Building a content-rich blog with wellness content is another marketing tactic that, over time, will encourage patients to view you and your healthcare practice as a trusted source and partner.